Article Translations: (Spanish)

 These problems can be difficult and draining — and can lead to depression if they go on too long without relief or support.
 We all struggle with painful problems and events at times.
 How do people get through it without becoming depressed?
 Part of it is staying connected to family, friends, school, faith, and other support networks.

-When struggling with problems, it helps to:
+When struggling with problems, try to:

 - Tell someone you trust what's going on with you.